If you’re a beginner and looking for calisthenics push exercises, then you’ve come to the right place.

-- If this exercise is difficult for you, you can try narrow grip push up instead of triangle grip.
-The narrow push is responsible for the growth of your triceps mass and strength.
+- If this exercise is difficult for you, you can try a narrow-grip push-up.
+The narrow push works the same as the diamond pushup for increasing triceps mass and strength.

 5. Tricep Extension on your knees

-- Get on your all fours and put your forearm on the floor with your hands are shoulder-width apart and elbows underneath the shoulders.
+- Get on all fours and put your forearm on the floor with your hands shoulder-width apart and elbows underneath the shoulders.
 This is your starting position.

-- Engaging your triceps, lift your elbows off the floor and extend your arms fully so your triceps muscle got fully activated.
+- Engaging your triceps, lift your elbows off the floor and extend your arms fully, so your triceps muscle gets fully activated.
 And then lower your elbows back to the start.

-- And without placing your elbows fully on the floor, go for next repetitions.
+- And without placing your elbows fully on the floor, go for the next repetitions.